 Modern Foreign Languages MFL

-French at Westfield Primary School
+MFL at Westfield Primary School

 At Westfield, the intention of our MFL curriculum is to develop an interest in and thirst for learning other languages.
-We introduce the learning of the French language and the understanding of its culture in enjoyable, stimulating and practical ways.
-We hope to embed the essential skills of listening, reading, speaking and writing, with a large focus on pupils being able to develop their confidence and independence to communicate in French for practical purposes.
+We introduce the learning of the Spanish language and the understanding of its culture in enjoyable, stimulating and practical ways.
+We hope to embed the essential skills of listening, reading, speaking and writing, with a large focus on pupils being able to develop their confidence and independence to communicate in Spanish for practical purposes.
 We also aim to build the children’s ‘culture capital’ so that they are aware of similarities and differences between a variety of different cultures across the world.

-Following the Kapow French scheme of work, we have designed our MFL curriculum to enable pupils to progressively develop their skills through the year groups.
+Following the Kapow Spanish scheme of work, we have designed our MFL curriculum to enable pupils to progressively develop their skills through the year groups.
 The Kapow scheme of work contains six strands that run throughout the curriculum for Key Stage Two.

 Speaking and Pronunciation